United States Senate Youth Program

 Each year, the Hearst Foundations pay all expenses for the week-long Washington stay, including transportation, hotel accommodations, and meals.
 Members of all branches of the US military chaperone the students for the week.
 Each delegate is awarded a $10,000 college scholarship for undergraduate studies.

-The 62nd Annual Washington Week was March 2-9, 2024.
+The 63rd Annual Washington Week will be March 1-8, 2025.

 Basic Qualifications